carlota-moh/hacker-news-crawler/README.md

 1. Design automatic ingestion pipelines to periodically parse the content from the website.

-2. Developing automated test for testing the different functionalities using libraries such as `unittest` or `pytest`.
+2. Developing automated test for testing the different functionalities using libraries such as `unittest` or `pytest` :white_check_mark:

 3. Implementing classes for modelling entries, which could be useful for future storage of content in databases using appropriate frameworks (e.g.: `django`).